Cortana. Whatever happened to world domination?

 Some of this failure was down to inexplicably bad operational issues.
 Cortana for iOS and Android only hit Canada last month.
 Was that so hard?

 In the meantime, the Amazon Echo was a runaway hit.
 Amazon has succeeded at both "wholesale" (licensing the technology to third-party manufacturers to embed in their devices) and "retail" (selling millions of Echoes).
 Amazon's leadership is so great it has defined the terminology developers and the media use.
-For example, it has "25,000 skills" capabilities or actions added by their party developers.
+For example, it has "25,000 skills" capabilities or actions added by third-party developers.
 So Cortana has "skills" too.
 Google has um, Actions, but everyone now calls them skills.
 It's just that Alexa has about a hundred skills for every Cortana skill (some 250 to 25,000).

 Doesn't Windows 10 count?
 Last summer Microsoft said Cortana across all platforms had 141 million users.
 But it hasn't stopped PC makers scrambling to install Alexa on PCs – as Asus and HP did this week, alongside Cortana.
 Alexa's brand recognition is now so great it forced Microsoft's hand.
 But it's hard not to think Amazon got the better deal.